Why should I trade Futures?

-You think that the price of Ripple XRP will increase against bitcoin and buy 10,000 Ripple-Bitcoin Futures at 0.00005 bitcoin per Ripple XRP.
-Every Futures has a contract size of 1 XRP.
-The price of Ripple actually increases and you are able to sell the Futures at 0.00006.
+You think that the price of Ether will increase against Euro and buy 100 Ether-Euro Futures at 300 Euro per Ether.
+The price of Ether actually increases and you are able to sell the Futures at 400.
 Your PnL is calculated as:

 Which maturity should I trade?

 It depends on your trading objective.
-For instance, if you want to profit from a price move over the next couple of days, you might want to trade a shorter maturity (e.g. 1 week), which usually have the greatest liquidity.
-If you want to hedge your risk for a couple of months, one of the longer maturities might serve better.
+For instance, if you want to profit from a price move over the next couple of days, you might want to trade a shorter maturity (e.g. the perpetual), which has the most liquidity.
+If you want to arbitrage the CME Group contracts which have the same expiry time and index each Month, you can trade the Month contract.
+If you want to hedge your risk for a couple of months, the Quarter contract would be more suitable.

 What happens if I hold a position until maturity?